CenterForOpenScience/SHARE/providers/edu.calpoly.md

 _Does metadata gathering violate your terms of service?_

-No. We’ve worked with other groups who harvest our data.
+No. We√ïve worked with other groups who harvest our data.

 _Does metadata gathering violate your privacy policy?_